veovera/enhanced-rtmp/README.md

 Together, we can shape the future of media streaming technology, ensuring that RTMP remains innovative.
 Your participation and feedback are crucial to our ongoing endeavors.

+## Adoption and Ecosystem

+Enhanced RTMP has received active support from a growing list of companies and organizations, including **Adobe, YouTube, Twitch, Amazon, VideoLan, FFmpeg, OBS, Ant Media, Dolby, Intel Corporation, Luxoft, XSplit, Red5,** and many others.
+Their involvement, whether through adoption of the protocol, contributions to its development, or ongoing efforts toward adoption, reflects a shared commitment to advancing modern media streaming technology.
+This growing industry engagement highlights E-RTMP’s potential as a foundational technology for future innovations.

 ## Join Veovera

 For information on how to join Veovera Organization please contact <[mailto:info@veovera.org](mailto:info@veovera.org)>.